ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] remove black images
 - [x] remove out of focus images
 - [x] create a stratified dataset with 2015 data only (convert train and test both to train and use), remove black images and out of focus images (also create test set)
-- [ ] create a non-stratified dataset with 2015 clean data only (train, test, valid)
+- [ ] create non-stratified dataset with 2015 clean data only (train, test, valid) (upload in kaggle if google drive full)
 - [x] create a binary dataset (train, test, valid)

 #### Model Improvement